-I have lived in downtown Nampa, Idaho since 2013—another California transplant.
-My partner Lawrence Manning and I are both working artists and also own a commercial photography business.
+I have lived in the historic downtown district of Nampa, Idaho since 2013.
+My partner Lawrence Manning and I are both working artists and also own a commercial photography studio.

-For the past 30+ years, I've worked extensively in ink and watercolor, including travel sketchbooks made all over the world; oils; monotypes; large abstracts on paper (the Bertha Series), generously-scaled Plein air acrylic landscapes, which me full circle, but added the thrill and risk of in working large scale on location.
-My most recent work is a series of large studio landscapes of vistas of Idaho and other areas in the Pacific Northwest is titled Oh Idaho!
+I've worked extensively in ink and watercolor, including travel sketchbooks made all over the world; large abstracts on paper (the Bertha Series), and some 8-foot wide plein air acrylic landscapes, which add the thrill and risk of in working large scale on location.
+A recently completed series, large studio landscapes of vistas of Idaho and other areas in the Pacific Northwest is titled Oh Idaho!
 Landscapes from the Road.
 Currently, I'm working on a series of portraits, starting with my adopted German grandma Bertha, the namesake of my first abstracts.
 Unless marked sold, my works are available for purchase.